noir-lang/noir/yarn-project/sequencer-client/README.md

 - The **prover** generates proofs for every circuit used.
 For the time being, no proofs are being actually generated, so the only implementation is an empty one.

-- The **publisher** deals with sending L1 transactions to the rollup and unverified data emitter contracts.
+- The **publisher** deals with sending L1 transactions to the rollup and contract deployment emitter contracts.
 It is responsible for assembling the Ethereum tx, choosing reasonable gas settings, and monitoring the tx until it gets mined.
 Note that the current implementation does not handle unstable network conditions (gas price spikes, reorgs, etc).

 - The **public processor** executes any public function calls in the transactions.
 Unlike private function calls, which are resolved in the client, public functions require access to the latest data trees, so they are executed by the sequencer, much like in any non-private L2.